Shoawen0213/2021_ARC/README.md

 ![](https://github.com/Shoawen0213/2021_ARC/blob/main/doc/synopsys_arc.png)
 # Synopsys ARC 2021 AIoT Design Contest
+# OASIS_X-FMR @ NCTU
-# Speaker Diarization implement on edge based on transfer learning
+## Speaker Diarization implement on edge based on transfer learning

 Our project is using wei board to do some audio data preprocessing (e.g. down sampling, normalize, data format transform ... ) and then using machine learning model to recognise different speaker and transform audio to txt file.